meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.dashboard-tutorial.md

 title: "Tutorial: Dashboards"
 ---

+> **Important!
+This functionality is only available on the meshStack Enterprise plan**
+> If you are on a SaaS plan and you want to replicate Authorization information to another
+> system, please consider using [Azure Active Directory Permission Replication](./meshstack.meshmarketplace.index.md#aad-permission-replication)
+> or build your own integration using the [meshObject API](https://docs.meshcloud.io/api/).

 Service Brokers can offer dashboards for their service instances.
 Users can use the dashboard to interact with the service, e.g. for monitoring and service configuration.
 This tutorial explains how to implement a dashboard for the meshMarketplace.

 ## Overview of the SSO Flow